 Imagine they are sitting at the desk opposite you doing their job really well.
 What would you see them doing?
 What are their key behaviors and actions?
 Think about other people who’ve worked for you who were a pleasure to be around – what are the attitudes that they have that make them such a joy to work with?

 Download this document:Defining Your Candidate Criteria - Sales People

 Use it to help you write down your SEARCH criteria for your ideal sales person candidate.

 Now go through your list and select the 6 most important SEARCH criteria.
 These are the things that you absolutely would not hire someone without.
-Complete section b) on the downloaded.
+Complete section b) on the download.

-c) Identify People not to hire – RED FLAG criteria
+3. Identify people not to hire – RED FLAG criteria

-Here’s what you need to do – complete section c) on the download making a list of all the negative behaviours, attitudes etc that these people had.
+Complete section c) on the download making a list of all the negative behaviours, attitudes etc that these people had.
 Then complete section d) selecting your top 6 absolute ‘no-go’ traits – these are things you want to avoid at all costs and will need to carefully screen for.
 Keep this list – you’ll need to later when you are planning your interview questions.
-See: Interviewing Sales People – how to identify high performers.
+See: How to interview Sales People.

-You will now have a list essential candidate criteria that you need – as well as the things you don’t want.
-You have your ‘Candidate Avatar Profile’ to help you focus on where you ideal candidate might currently be and what they are doing.
+You’ll now have a list of your essential candidate criteria – as well as the things you don’t want.
+You have your ‘Candidate Avatar Profile’ to help you focus on where your ideal candidate might currently be and what they are doing.
 Print these out and use them to help you write your job description.
-For further help – including downloadable templates – on writing a job description read our article: Getting Your Job Description Right.
+For further help – including downloadable templates – on writing a job description read our article: How to write a job description.